Preparing for Surgery, Tests & Procedures

 We're here for you every step of the way!

 At Phoenix Children’s, we understand your child’s surgery is a stressful event and can be overwhelming if you don’t know how to prepare or what to expect.
-Our expert surgeons, nurses and staff are 100% for children—taking care of kids is all we do.
-We will support you and your child through every step of surgery.
+Our expert surgeons, nurses and staff will support you and your child through every step of surgery.

 As a parent, you play a very important role in preparing your child for what to expect before and after surgery.
 If your child is well prepared, your entire experience will be better.

 |Questions Your Child May Ask||Tips - Help Prepare Your Child|

 |Preparing for Inpatient Surgery||Preparing for Tests and Procedures|

 Your child may bring a few favorite items to the hospital to help him or her feel more comfortable - a toy, stuffed animal or blanket, for example.
 Your child can take one item into the operating room.

 One parent can spend the night at the bedside.